 This recipe gives you a good excuse to use fresh pasta leftovers if you have any.
-I dry them on a towel for a day or two and then roughly crush them with my hands to give it a rustic look before cooking.
-Bought fresh egg-noodles of any shape you like will do just fine, no crushing needed.
+When I make fresh pasta and I happen not to cook all I have, I dry the leftovers on a towel for a day or two and then roughly crush them with my hands to give it a rustic look before cooking.
+Store bought fresh egg-noodles will work well but no crushing is needed.

-What makes the dish is that drizzle of your absolutely best olive oil at the end.
-The fruity aroma of the oil brings out the herby intensity of the spinach.
+What makes the dish is the fresh pasta and that drizzle of your absolutely best olive oil at the end.
+The fruity aroma of the oil brings out the herby intensity of the vegetable.

 Please don’t be tempted to cook the pasta in the soup, it will be chewy while it should be silky.
-Fresh noodles cook in no time so it’s not an effort.
+Fresh noodles cook in no time so it’s not a major effort.

 - 1/2 kg (1 lb) spinach, cleaned